Timhongphuc/Freeplay/README.md

 - Clear whiteboard feature
 - Export your canvas
 - Drop Pictures onto the canvas
+- AI Sidebar on Canvas

 ## Coming soon...

 - Perfomance improvements
-- Features for color customization of the Shapes and Text
+- Features for color customization of the Shapes and Text (Text Fonts)
 - Minor bugfixes
-- Design improvements (Probably a few more gradients or so)
-- Sidebar
-- AI

 ## Installation